cypress-io/cypress/cypress/v0.0/documentation/4-Guides/Finding Elements.md

 In Cypress you **never have to explicitly wait for an element to exist**.
 By default Cypress does this for you.

-### What's going on under the hood?
+**What's going on under the hood?**

-Under the hood Cypress will *automatically* retry commands which do not find elements.
+Under the hood, Cypress will *automatically* retry commands which do not find elements.
 Cypress will continue retrying a command until it times outs.

-Imagine this example:
+*Imagine this example:*

 ```javascript
 cy.get("form").find("inpit").type("foo").parent(".row")